VimukthiGunasekara/professional-readme-generator/README.md

 * 📖 Improve documentation
 * 👨‍💻 Contribute to the code

-We are open to all kinds of contributions.
+We are excited that you are reading this and are willing to contribute.
+No need to think big.
+Even a typo fix might save our day and make you a hero.
+Every contribution counts!

 Feel free to check [issues page](https://github.com/VimukthiGunasekara/professional-readme-generator/issues)

 ## 🚀[Tests](#table-of-contents)
-open up the file in VS Code.and run
+Open this file in VS Code to test it.
+Using the terminal, open the professional-readme-generator folder and run the 'node index' command.
+You can view a preview of the README.md file after answering the prompts.Then you can test this application.

 ## 🤔 [faqs](#table-of-contents)
 Please contact me using the following links: